htmldbjs/htmldbjs/docs/methods/isLoading.md

 #### Returns

-This method returns the modified string.
+This method returns `true`, if at least one `htmldb-table` element is in loading mode.
+Otherwise returns `false`.